ktikus/cv/index.md

 *Jan 2016 - Dec 2017 (2 years)*
 *Team Lead for Volvo Cars Corporation*
 Responsibilities:

-- **Team Leading:** Directed a team of software engineers, fostering a collaborative environment, and ensuring the alignment of the team's efforts with project goals.
+- **Solution design:** Developed and refined system architectures, ensuring robustness and adaptability to meet evolving business needs.
-- **Communication with Clients:** Served as a liaison between the technical team and clients, ensuring clear communication of project objectives, deliverables, and progress.
+- **System analysis:** Worked closely with stakeholders to define and clarify project requirements, ensuring a shared understanding and accurate implementation.
-- **Architectural Design:** Developed and refined system architectures, ensuring robustness and adaptability to meet evolving business needs.
+- **Communication with clients:** Ensuring clear communication of project objectives, deliverables, and progress.
-- **Requirements Clarification:** Worked closely with clients and stakeholders to define and clarify project requirements, ensuring a shared understanding and accurate implementation.
+- **Team leading:** Directed a team of software engineers, fostering a collaborative environment and ensuring the alignment of the team's efforts with project goals.
 - **Estimation:** Provided comprehensive estimations of project timelines, resources, and budgets to ensure effective project planning and management.
 - **Development:** Led the software development lifecycle, from conception to deployment, ensuring the delivery of high-quality software solutions.
-- **Code Review:** Implemented stringent code review processes to maintain high standards of code quality and to foster a culture of continuous improvement.
+- **Code review:** Implemented stringent code review processes to maintain high standards of code quality and to foster a culture of continuous improvement.

 **Tools & Technologies:** C#, ASP.NET Web API, Microsoft Azure suite including ARM templates, App Services, Cloud Services, API Management, git, TeamCity, OctopusDeploy